 The Citizen Complaint Authority projects a possible personnel savings due to an unexpected position vacancy.
+The department expects to be fully staffed in January 2022.

 17. Cincinnati Recreation Commission

 The Cincinnati Recreation Commission projects no budget savings or need at this time.